Bigfootmech/Bigfootmech/README.md

 I even did a deep-dive on decompiling, to make mods for Tale of Immortal (a singleplayer, Unity, IL2CPP game).

-Parly because at this point, I was stubborn in "not letting those dumb things (a game... actually Rocket Science, and university level astrophysics and aeronautics | or "standard modding for Unity" ... actually pretty advanced hacking) beat me.
+Parly because at this point, I was stubborn in "not letting those dumb things (a game... actually Rocket Science, and university level astrophysics and aeronautics | or "standard modding for Unity" ... actually pretty advanced hacking) beat me".

 Partly because it harked back to the a topic I was interested in earlier.
 It seemed like a small extension from hex editing, TSearch, and the assembly I'd done at uni...
 Right?